alsash110/comm-2216-obs/docs/standard_input/stdin.md

 ---

-Note, the  |  operator is one director and is always left to right.
+Note, the  `|`  operator is one direction and is always from left to right.

 ---